 Injuries may also occur to members of the public eating in or visiting restaurants, whether as a customer, delivery person or supplier.
-Slips and falls, burns and food poisoning are all potential restaurant liability claims, and restaurant owners and managers have a duty of care to all visitors to their premises, ensuring that their visit is safe and free from accident.
+Slips and falls, burns and food poisoning are all potential restaurant liability claims, and restaurant owners and managers have a duty of care to all visitors to their premises, ensuring that their visit is safe and free from accidents.
 This duty extends to any car park or outside area attached to the restaurant.

 If you have suffered a serving staff injury, a chef injury or any other restaurant injury, or if you are considering making a claim for a catering accident, we can help, and you can find further information below.
 Our personal injury solicitors are experienced in dealing with restaurant liability claims and catering injury claims and can help you obtain the right compensation.
 Call us now, free, on 0800 073 8801 or contact us through our website, for advice on your restaurant injury and your potential no win no fee claim for a catering accident.